Turzoxpress/nodejs-load-balancing-clustering/readme.md

 ## Improving Node.js Application Performance With Clustering

 When building a production application, you are usually on the lookout for ways to optimize its performance while keeping any possible trade-offs in mind.
-When it is live, you'll want to use a Node.js APM.
-In this post, we'll take a look at an approach that can give you a quick win when it comes to improving the way your Node.js apps handle the workload.

 An instance of Node.js runs in a single thread which means that on a multi-core system (which most computers are these days), not all cores will be utilized by the app.
 To take advantage of the other available cores, you can launch a cluster of Node.js processes and distribute the load between them.

 Having multiple threads to handle requests improves the throughput (requests/second) of your server as several clients can be served concurrently.
-We'll see how to create child processes with the Node.js cluster module and then later, we'll take a look at how to manage clustering with the PM2 Process Manager.
+We'll see how to create child processes with the Node.js cluster module.

 ## How to start?